 Take the Trans-Siberian Railway from Moscow to Beijing

 The Trans-Siberian Railway reaches right across Asia, connecting Moscow with the Far East, cutting through the fascinating lands in between.
 Crossing a third of the globe, the Trans-Siberian Railway heads through the natural wonders of the Gobi Desert, the Ural Mountains and the grassy steppe of Mongolia.
-Available throughout 2019, our adventures are inclusive of rail travel, budget accommodation and rail station transfers.Read More
+Available throughout 2019 and 2020, our adventures are inclusive of rail travel, budget accommodation and rail station transfers.Read More

 Our Trans-Siberian Railway journeys also offer a range of exciting optional activities, including dog sledding in Yekaterinburg, diving beneath the surface of Lake Baikal, staying in a traditional ger in Mongolia and plenty more.
 If our featured itineraries do not exactly suit your requirements, we're also more than happy to tailor-make your Trans-Siberian Railway journey for you.